luicelestino/InventoryApplication/README.md

 Added a purchaseerror.html file with new code from lines 1-13

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
-•  Add additional fields to the part entity for maximum and minimum inventory.
-•  Modify the sample inventory to include the maximum and minimum fields.
-•  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
-•  Rename the file the persistent storage is saved to.
-•  Modify the code to enforce that the inventory is between or at the minimum and maximum value.
+Added additional fields to the Part.java file for maximum and minimum inventory getters/setters in lines 56-62 and 97-103 Modified BootStrapData.java to include the minimum and maximum inventory in lines 71-72, 81-82, 91-92, 101-102 and 110-112 Added text inputs for minimum and maximum inventory in the InhousePartForm.html file in lines 26-33 Added text inputs for minimum and maximum inventory in the OutsourcedPartForm.html in lines 25-30 Renamed the name of the database in the application.properties file in line 6 Added an isPartInvValid method to the Part.java file in lines 131-135 Called the isPartInvValid method in the PartServiceImpl.java file in line 59 Called the isPartInvValid method in the InhousePartServiceImpl.java file in line 54 Called the isPartInvValid method in the OutsourcedPartServiceImpl.java file in line 58

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
-•  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
+Added a ValidMinParts.java and MinPartsValidator.java file with new code from lines 1-17 and 1-20 respectively that displays an error when adding or updating a part both below and above the minimum and maximum
-•  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
+Added a ValidMaxParts.java and MaxPartsValidator.java file with new code from lines 1-17 and 1-21 respectively that displays an error when adding or updating a part lowers the part inventory below the minimum
-•  Display error messages when adding and updating parts if the inventory is greater than the maximum.

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.